APARC Diversity Grant

 Applicant Requirements and Timeline

-The Center is reviewing applications for projects taking place in spring 2021 on a rolling basis.
-Reviews of applications for projects taking place in summer/fall 2021 will begin on April 1, 2021.
+The Center is reviewing applications for projects taking place in fall/winter 2021 on a rolling basis.

 To be considered for the grant, please follow these application guidelines: